 Sell Goat or Cows Milk.

-Check your local regulations for fresh milk products before diving into the business of selling unpasteurized milk products.
-You could also use milk products to make cheese, soap etc.
+If you raise goats or cows, consider selling their milk.
+I suggest checking your local regulations for fresh milk products before diving into the business of selling unpasteurized milk products.

 Run a you pick fruit patch.

 Choose a high valued fruit crop that grows well in your area, and a “you pick” that isn’t for miles and the customers will pour in.
-We’ve been going to the same “you pick” blueberry farm every year since I was a kid.
 Hopefully this year we will have enough blueberries that we will have to start a new tradition for our family.

 Sell Fruit from the Orchard .

-Similar to the idea above but you could easily mark up the fruit higher if you picked it yourself and sold it as a roadside stand, at your local farmers market or to a local grocery store.
-And if there is still some left over, then it’s easy to preserve over the winter.. see below for ideas that will beat winter blues and boredom.
+Selling fruit from your orchard may be one way to make some extra cash.
+Mark up the fruit higher if you picked it yourself and sold it as a roadside stand, at your local farmers market or to a local grocery store.

 Sell Maple Syrup.

 As a Canadian Homesteader I should already be doing this!
-There’s a huge market for this liquid gold.It’s also a great niche if you already have maple, birch and walnut trees on your property.
-It’s also a handy niche to have in the off season of farming and gardening.
+There’s a huge market for this liquid gold, maple syrup.
+Selling maple syrup is a great niche if you already have maple, birch and walnut trees on your property.
+Trees are tapped and maple syrup is made during the off season of farming and gardening.
 Ashley from Practical Self Reliance lays out the ground work for starting your own small maple syrup operation.
 I also recommend getting started with this guide.

 Blogging and Freelance Writing.